couchbaselabs/GrocerySync-Android/README.md

 * Configure the hardcoded DB URL's in the MainActivity.java file to the URL of your CouchDB instance (or [Sync Gateway](https://github.com/couchbaselabs/sync_gateway)).
 * Create a DB named `grocery-test` if it doesn't already exist.

-## Building via Android Studio

-* Under the Build menu, choose the Make Project option.
-This will just build the code to make sure there are no errors, it won't launch the app.

-## Building via Gradle

-* Open a terminal and cd into the project root directory that you cloned
-* Run `./gradlew clean && ./gradlew build`

-## Run via Android Studio UI
+## Run the app via Android Studio

 * Run it using the "play" or "debug" buttons in the UI

 ## Run via Gradle

 * Run the android emulator
-* Run `./gradlew installDebug`
+* Run `./gradlew clean && ./gradlew installDebug`
 * Switch to the emulator and you should have a new app called GrocerySync-Android
 * Tap it to open the app

-## Creating your own Couchbase-Lite app
+## Where to go from here: creating your own Couchbase-Lite app

 See the [Getting Started Guide](https://github.com/couchbase/couchbase-lite-android/wiki/Getting-Started).